cjacker/opensource-toolchain-pic/README.md

 # Programming

-## using pk2cmdminus with PICKIT2 or PICKIT3
+## using improved pk2cmd with PICKIT2 or PICKIT3

-pk2cmd is the official open-source program tool work with PICKIT2, updates by [Miklós Márton](https://github.com/martonmiklos/pk2cmd) to add support for PICkit3, The support for SPI-type MSB1st -family PICs is based on work by [bequest333](https://www.eevblog.com/forum/microcontrollers/pic16f18857-programming-with-pickit2/)
+pk2cmd is the official open-source program tool work with PICKIT2, updates by [Miklós Márton](https://github.com/martonmiklos/pk2cmd) to add support for PICkit3, the support for SPI-type MSB1st -family PICs is based on work by [bequest333](https://www.eevblog.com/forum/microcontrollers/pic16f18857-programming-with-pickit2/).

+**Now the improved pk2cmd has support for 1066 parts, supports nearly all, if not all, 8-bit PIC microcontrollers.**

 Build:
 ```